Lemmy: Equipment

 Lemmy positioned his microphone in an uncommonly high position, angled so that he appeared to be looking up at the sky rather than at the audience.
 He said that it was for "personal comfort, that's all.
 It's also one way of avoiding seeing the audience.
 In the days when we only had ten people and a dog, it was a way of avoiding seeing that we only had ten people and a dog."
+Inspired by Jimi Hendrix, Lemmy recorded his vocals in the studio in total privacy, meaning he would sing in an enclosed recording booth where no one can see him, not even the producer.

 As a member of Hawkwind, Lemmy first used a Rickenbacker belonging to Dave Anderson.
 When Anderson failed to show up for a charity gig, Lemmy took his place.
-Following the departure of Anderson, Kilmister bought a Hopf Studio bass off Hawkwind synth player Del Detmar.
+Following the departure of Anderson, Kilmister bought a Hopf Studio bass off Hawkwind synth player Del Dettmar.
 He used Rickenbacker basses for most of his career.
 In September 1996, a Rickenbacker belonging to him was a featured part of the Bang Your Head exhibition at the Rock and Roll Hall of Fame in Cleveland, Ohio, US.
+From 1996 onward, Lemmy's main bass was a Rickenbacker 4001LK, from a limited edition run of 50 instruments, featuring hand carved body wings, featuring oak leaves, three HB1 humbucker pick-ups and all gold plated hardware.
+Lemmy had commented that at last Rickenbacker had made decent pick-ups.
 When asked about the appeal of the Rickenbacker instruments, Lemmy said "The shape.
 I'm all for the image — always.
 If you get one that looks good, you can always mess with the pickups if it sounds bad."

 With Hawkwind Lemmy used a Selmer amplifier.
 With Motorhead, he got a Marshall Amplification 1992 JMP Super Bass Mark 2 bass stack from 1976, with a 4x15" and a 4x12" cabinet.
 In 2008, Marshall issued a model dedicated to Lemmy, the 1992LEM, which was available with the same cabinets Lemmy used.